 7 August 1968

 The LDV (future Home Guard) is still wanting for military supplies.
-So Mainwaring can't resists illegally 'requisitioning' anything of use in the Peabody Museum of Historical Army Weapo,s when it closes for the war.
-Alas its curator, lance corporal Jones's loony, mean 88 year-old father, puts up a crafty, tenacious defense.
+So Mainwaring can't resists illegally 'requisitioning' anything of use in the Peabody Museum of Historical Army Weapons when it closes for the war.
+Alas its curator, Lance Corporal Jones' loony, mean 88 year-old father, puts up a crafty, tenacious defence.
 The loot proves worse then disappointing.

 14 August 1968

 Three weeks later, the L.D.V. still have no military equipment, so they improvised 'weapons' and concentrate on the intricacies of unarmed combat.
 Mainwaring faces a dilemma when estate squire Colonel Square, a Great war veteran, offers the platoon twenty rifles, provided he gets command.
 Unfortunately his idea of 'modern' warfare is converting them into cavalry, mounting circus horses he minds.
 The actual arms provide more surprises.

 21 August 1968